qmul-ceg/eldbdocs/docs/Database/Known_Issues.md

 ## ELDB2025 Data Issues
 ### Missing Practices
-Two Waltham Forest practices were not available in the Compass data at the time of the data extract in April 2025 due to issue with the data streamed from Optum (EMIS).
+Two Waltham Forest practices and a Havering practice were not available in the Compass data at the time of the data extract in April 2025 due to issue with the data streamed from Optum (EMIS).
 - Forest Surgery (F86026)
-- WF Community & Family Health Services Ltd (F86644)
+- Waltham Forest Community & Family Health Services Ltd (F86644)
+- Beam Park Medical Practice (Y08371)
 This data has now been filed into Compass and we plan to extract and merge the data for these two practices into the current ELDB2025 during July 2025.

 ## General Data Issues